scubamount/scubamount.github.io/README.md

 * `Copy-UserToAnotherComputer`
   * Invokes a command to a remote secondary machine which copies the user folder over from a remote primary machine and overwrites the user folder
 * `Set-ChangeADPassword`
-  * Quickly change the password of a user
+  * Quickly and securely change the password of a user

 The module also includes multiple test scripts that are not yet ready to be executed.